FranciscoJSB12/gin-golang-api/README.md

 # How to run your project

-You need to have `air` installed and previously , after that run:
+You need to have `air` installed, after that run:

 ```
 air